learn-co-curriculum/dsc-curriculum-guidelines/testing-code/README.md

 1. Check out the appropriate branch
    * If there is a `solution` branch, use that
    * If not, if there is a `curriculum` branch, use that
-2. Execute all of the code in `index.ipynb` by running `jupyter nbconvert -- execute`, and write the output of this code execution to a file named `curriculum_log/<repo name>.txt`
+2. Execute all of the code in `index.ipynb` by running `jupyter nbconvert --execute`, and write the output of this code execution to a file named `curriculum_log/<repo name>.txt`
-   * If there is an error, it will be written to that `.txt` file and should _not_ cause `error_log.py` to crash
+   * If there is an error in the `index.ipynb` code, it will be written to that `.txt` file and should _not_ cause `error_log.py` to crash
 3. If there are no problems, delete the log file
-   * If the log ends with the pattern `\[NbConvertApp\] Writing [0-9]+ bytes to index.ipynb` then that is considered a successful execution and the log file will be deleted.
+   * If the log file content ends with the pattern `\[NbConvertApp\] Writing [0-9]+ bytes to index.ipynb` then that is considered a successful execution and the log file will be deleted.
 (This means that only errors, not warnings, are considered to be actual problems.)
    * If the lesson is known to error, the log file also will be deleted
      * In some cases the lessons intentionally have errors in order to teach students something
      * In other cases it's more an issue of our testing setup not being sophisticated enough.
 For example, if there is user input involved, or the lesson requires an API key, that is going to crash every if you run it as-is with `jupyter nbconvert -- execute`.
 These lessons should probably be spot-checked periodically but for now the script ignores them.
-4. Prints out the list of lessons that still have a log file (i.e. have a problem)
+4. Print out the list of lessons that still have a log file (i.e. have a problem)

 <sup>1</sup>(More precisely, it actually does one loop for step 2, another for step 3, and another for step 4.
 So you could easily comment out the later steps without digging into the script logic.)